vuejs/devtools-v6/docs/plugin/api-reference.md

 - `homepage` (optional): URL to your documentation.
 - `logo` (optional): URL to a logo of your Vue plugin.
 - `componentStateTypes` (optional): an array of custom component state section names you are going to add to the Component inspector.
 If you add new state to the component inspector, you should declare their sections here so the devtools can display the plugin icon.
+- `disableAppScope` (optional): if set to `true`, the hooks registered with this plugin will not be scoped to the associated app.
+In that case, you might need to use the `app` payload property to check what the current app is inside each hook.

 Example: